sarthaksinha31/CNN-Based-Hindi-Handwritten-Character-Recognition-and-Speech-Conversion/README.md

 ## Files Information
 * Sarthak.ipynb contains the codes which is written in python language
-* madel.h5 is a trained model of 20 epochs
 * From 1.jpg to 17.jpg are the test files which I took using a web camera(https://www.amazon.in/Frontech-2244-Webcam-JIL/dp/B00F3950B2)
 * These files are uploaded using for loop in python in the block In[8] of Sarthak.ipynb file.
 * Recog.jpg is the image of the result
+* .ipynb_checkpoints is the file where model is saved after every epoch if the accuracy is increased
+* model.h5 is the final saved model which is trained with 20 epochs

 ## Steps to run this project
 * Download the datasets which is available in UCI Machine Learning   Repository(https://archive.ics.uci.edu/ml/datasets/Devanagari+Handwritten+Character+Dataset)